On this page

 The blood test is done like any other routine blood test and also looks for the body’s immune response to proteins that look like the TB bacteria.
 The results are available a few days after the blood sample is taken.

 The Health Department will be providing free blood tests to the school community in the coming weeks.
-In the meantime, you may also see your personal healthcare provider for TB testing and/or treatment.
-Please call the Multnomah County Health Department Tuberculosis Clinic at 503-988-3406 if you plan to do a TB test with your personal healthcare provider.
+In the meantime, you may also see your personal doctor or clinic for TB testing and/or treatment.
+Please call the Tuberculosis Clinic at 503-988-3406 if you plan to test with your doctor or clinic.

 Why is the Health Department recommending a second TB test later?